TobikoData/sqlmesh/docs/concepts/plans.md

 Note that once a forward-only change is applied to `prod`, all development environments that referred to the previous versions of the updated models will be impacted.

 A core component of the development process is to execute code and verify its behavior.
-To enable this while preserving isolation between environments, `sqlmesh plan [environment name]` evaluates code in non-`prod` environments by creating temporary physical tables for forward-only model versions.
+To enable this while preserving isolation between environments, `sqlmesh plan [environment name]` evaluates code in non-`prod` environments while targeting shallow (a.k.a. "zero-copy") clones of production tables for engines that support them or newly created temporary physical tables for engines that don't.
 This means that only a limited preview of changes is available in the development environment before the change is promoted to `prod`.
 The date range of the preview is provided as part of plan creation command.

+Engines for which table cloning is supported include:

+* `BigQuery`
+* `Databricks`
+* `Snowflake`

 Note that all changes made as part of a forward-only plan automatically get a **forward-only** category assigned to them.
 These types of changes can't be mixed together with [breaking and non-breaking changes](#change-categories) within the same plan.